CKalitin/ckalitin.github.io/_posts/2023-12-27-patriotism-is-required.md

 There was a time in history when a new nation caused the transformation of the world to democracy.
 Maybe we need Mars to do the same.

 What happens if the US loses its fundamental beliefs (based on Christianity). <a href="https://x.com/elonmusk/status/1740963374522069145?s=20">Zuby and E</a> believe if the West loses Christianity it is screwed.
 Maybe they have a point.
 A group of people without common fundamental beliefs is not very useful to the future.
+Acclerate!

 ‎